Rattler, No. 3 Oklahoma hold off Nebraska 23-16 - NewsBreak

 THE TAKEAWAY

 Oklahoma: The Sooners had another strong defensive effort a week after shutting out Western Carolina 76-0.
-Nebraska had averaged 517 yards per game, but Oklahoma held the Cornhuskers to 384 yards.
-The Sooners slogged their way through non-conference play unbeaten, but they will need to figure out how to finish drives better heading into league play.
+Oklahoma held the Cornhuskers to 384 yards, and the Sooners found their way through non-conference play unbeaten.

 POLL IMPLICATIONS

-Oklahoma likely won’t lose much ground, even though the game was closer than expected.
+Oklahoma likely won't lose much ground, even though the game was closer than three-touchown spread expected.

 UP NEXT